cfpb/regtech-deployments/GHA_Codebuild_Runner.md

 The [plugin](https://github.com/aws-actions/aws-secretsmanager-get-secrets) is referenced in the [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets_github.html) for managing secrets from GHA workflows.

 With the plugin, we can simply specify the AWS Secrets we would like to retreive.
 The Action automatically creates these secrets and the values as environment variables adding them to the github env context.
 They are in `plain-text`.
 There is a method provided by GHA to mask these.
-It's an odd filter mechanism, `::add-mask::`, that needs to be passed to shell echo IMMEDIATLEY after the secret is retreived in order to prevent secrets values from leaking and appearing in the Girhub workflow run log output.
+It's an odd filter mechanism, `::add-mask::`, that needs to be passed to shell echo IMMEDIATLEY after the secret is retreived in order to prevent secrets values from leaking and appearing in the Github workflow run log output.

 The process requires 2 build steps.
 One to get the secrets and another to pass it to `::add-mask::`.
 ```